| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 only person in your entire company that is responsible for IT security.

-The thought of building an operations center when you’re the only person who can staff it too seems rather ludicrous.
+you’re the only person who can staff it too seems rather ludicrous.
 At

-the same time, we’ve seen it with our own eyes.
 Meet Matthew.
 Matthew is CISSP certified and has more than 25 years in

 IT.
 He’s solely responsible for the IT and IT security of over 13,000